HIPAA Evidence Mapping for AI Agents

 Veto SDK (local mode)

 The SDK runs entirely within your infrastructure.
-PHI never leaves your environment for policy evaluation.
+PHI does not need to leave your environment for policy evaluation.
 In local-only mode, Veto does not access, store, or transmit PHI and does not require a BAA.

-If you use cloud features and decision logs contain PHI-adjacent metadata (patient encounter IDs, timestamps of PHI access), a BAA may be required.
-Contact us for BAA execution.
-Decision logs can be configured to redact all PHI-identifiable fields before transmission to cloud.
+If you use cloud features and decision records contain PHI-adjacent metadata (patient encounter IDs, timestamps of PHI access), a BAA may be required.
+Use Enterprise when you need BAA review and execution.
+Decision records can be configured to redact all PHI-identifiable fields before transmission to cloud.

 LLM provider BAAs

 Your BAA with the LLM provider (OpenAI, Anthropic, etc.) covers the model's processing of PHI.
-Veto's authorization layer is independent — it controls what the agent does with PHI, not what the model processes.
+Veto's authorization check is independent: it controls what the agent does with PHI, not what the model processes.
 Both layers are required.

 Breach notification and AI agents